sergosev/bimboinformatics_tools/README.md

-# BiMbOiNfOrMaTiCs tools 👁️ 👄 👁️
+# Bimbo tools 👁️ 👄 👁️
 This is my study project where I am supposed to create a python script that performs various manipulations with nucleic acid sequences and filter fastq sequences.
 Unfortunately for my educators the task didn't say anything specific about the naming of the repository 💀

 The tools here don't require installation, you are free to use them from your IDE.
 Consider the fact that all modules and scripts here were written with Python 3.14.3.
 ## bimbo_tools.py

 This module contains classes for handling biological sequences and filtering `.fastq` files.